niakhoon/timecoin-tutoring-platform/README.md

 - SQL database for persistence

 ## Goal
-This project is designed to simulate real-world system design, including user flows, data modeling, and marketplace logic.
+This project is designed to simulate real world system design, including user flows, data modeling, and marketplace logic.